-- Moffitt Cancer Center A Phase I Trial of Sorafenib and Bavituximab Plus Stereotactic Body Radiation Therapy for Unresectable Hepatitis C Associated Hepatocellular Carcinoma; - 2.
-Massachusetts General Hospital Cancer Center Phase I/II Clinical Trial of Bavituximab with Radiation and Temozolomide for Patients with Newly Diagnosed Glioblastoma; and - 3.
-The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Phase II Study of Pembrolizumab and Bavituximab for Progressive Recurrent/Metastatic Squamous Cell Carcinoma of the Head and Neck.
+- 1. Moffitt Cancer Center-A Phase I Trial of Sorafenib and Bavituximab Plus Stereotactic Body Radiation Therapy for Unresectable Hepatitis C Associated Hepatocellular Carcinoma.
+This protocol is approved and patient screening is expected soon. - 2.
+Massachusetts General Hospital Cancer Center-Phase I/II Clinical Trial of Bavituximab with Radiation and Temozolomide for Patients with Newly Diagnosed Glioblastoma.
+This trial is on track to be initiated in the coming months. - 3.
+The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins-Phase II Study of Pembrolizumab and Bavituximab for Progressive Recurrent/Metastatic Squamous Cell Carcinoma of the Head and Neck.
+This trial is on track to be initiated in the coming months.